fatihaksel/creativekidz.club/README.md

 * [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) - Docker Command Line Interface docs
 * Droplet specific codes are in the [droplet folder](./droplet/)

+## Open Data Integrations
+We have integrated Buffalo Open Data "Child Care Regulated Programs API".
+This data includes the licensed and registered child care programs in New York State.
+Feel free to browse dataset via the link https://data.ny.gov/Human-Services/Child-Care-Regulated-Programs-API/fymg-3wv3

+We use [The Socrata Open Data API (SODA)](https://dev.socrata.com/) to access the open data platform and created a python script to integrate the data.

 ## Team Members

 * *Axel* - Software Engineer / Full Stack Developer